NJIT-Highlander-Racing-Electrical/2WD_4WD_Switch/README.md

 ## Electrical Design/Soldering Plan

-* We can solder directly to the switch pins, no connectors needed like last year!
 * See schematic in this repository for wiring diagram

+* Aviation Plug Connections:

-* +12V ON AVIATION PIN 1
+  * +12V on PIN 1
-* GND ON AVIATION PIN 2
+  * GND on PIN 2
-* SIGNALS ON 3 and 4
+  * SIGNALS on PIN 3 & PIN 4